dmorgorg/scs/src/posts/2024-06-03-ExtremaduraTwo.md

 <p>Nice wine.
 A salad of poached eggs and chorizo on a bed of fresh (of course) oranges.
 Cod for the second course.
 And tiramisu and coffee to finish.
 The coffee to counteract the effects of the very nice wine.</p>

 <blockquote>
-  Getting behind on my evening note-taking for the day's events, I sometimes resorted to using the voice-to-text capabilities of my phone, dictating into a note application.
+  Getting behind on my evening note-taking for days' events, I sometimes resorted to using the voice-to-text capabilities of my phone, dictating into a note application.
 These can take a bit of effort to comprehend.
-"Tiramisu for prostrate" had me puzzled until I realised it was "...for postre," the Spanish word for dessert.
+"Tiramisu for prostrate" had me puzzled until I realised I spoken "...for postre," the Spanish word for dessert.
+It might have been my pronunciation but I prefer to think my phone was looking for an English word.
 </blockquote>

 <p>